Interpretation & Debate

 During the twentieth century, the Supreme Court finally started taking the First Amendment seriously.
 Today, individual freedom is generally protected unless the government can make a strong case that it has a real need to suppress speech or expressive conduct, and that its regulations are tailored to that need.
 The legal doctrines have become quite complex, and there is room for disagreement about many of the Court’s specific decisions.
 Taken as a whole, however, this body of case law shows what the Court can do when it appreciates the value of an individual right enshrined in the Constitution.

 • District of Columbia v.
-Heller (2008) is one example.
-The “right of the people” protected by the Second Amendment is an individual right, just like the “right[s] of the people” protected by the First and Fourth Amendments.
-The Constitution does not say that the Second Amendment protects a right of the states or a right of the militia, and nobody offered such an interpretation during the Founding era.
+Heller (2008) provides one example.
+The “right of the people” protected by the Second Amendment is an individual right, just like the “rights of the people” protected by the First and Fourth Amendments.
+The Constitution does not say or imply that the Second Amendment protects a right of the states to maintain a militia, and nobody offered such an interpretation during the Founding era.
 Abundant historical evidence indicates that the Second Amendment was meant to leave citizens with the ability to defend themselves against unlawful violence.
 Such threats might come from usurpers of governmental power, but they might also come from criminals whom the government is unwilling or unable to control.

 • McDonald v.
-City of Chicago (2010) was also an easy case under the Court’s precedents.
+City of Chicago (2010) was an easy case under the Court’s precedents.
 Most other provisions of the Bill of Rights had already been applied to the states because they are “deeply rooted in this Nation’s history and tradition.”
 The right to keep and bear arms clearly meets this test.

 Matters of Debate